Corrugated Aluminum Siding

 Garage with Recyclable Aluminum Siding

-This interesting garage combines doors made of recycled-materials and recyclable aluminum siding.
+This interesting structure combines garage doors made of recycled-materials and recyclable aluminum siding.
 By adding matching green trim around the windows, doors and fascia boards, the metal makes the often-overlooked garage an eye-catching architectural feature.

 Corrugated Aluminum Mailbox Roof and Aluminum Rain Chain